bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 };
 ```

-Such “dummy objects” are called _null-objects_.[^nullobject] They are usually added in places where we need a method call, but don't need the implementation of that call.
+Such “dummy objects” are called _null objects_.[^nullobject] They are usually used where we need a method call but don't need the implementation of that call.

-When using a null-object, we no longer need to check the type of the device—we just need to call the method.
-If the current device is a web browser, the method call will just pass without doing anything:
+When using a null object, we no longer need to check the type of the device—we just need to call the method.
+If the current device is a web browser, the method call will pass without doing anything:

 ```ts
 function update(device: Device, data: WidgetData) {